mdpiper/knowledge/macos.md

 You can also use the `F3` key or `<Ctrl>-<up arrow>` to get Expose (shows an overview of what's on all Desktops).

+## Install Xcode Command Line Tools

+I use the `git` and `make` installed with macOS, which require the Xcode Command Line Tools.
+Install them with:

+	xcode-select --install

 ## Network statistics

 Test internet upload/download speed,